-John*, my first client for the day joins our online Zoom session in a state of restless anxiety about the interactions with his teenage son Calvin.
-Calvin is having a difficult time coming to terms with the end of a relationship and manages his own anxiety through a number of behavioural addictions and recreational use of cannabis.
+John* joins our Zoom session in a state of restive anxiety caused by the interactions with his teenage son Calvin.
+Calvin is having a difficult time coming to terms with the end of a relationship and manages his own anxiety through a number of behavioral addictions and the recreational use of cannabis.

-I listen as John tells me that he cares deeply for his son deeply and it upsets him when he is unable to get through to him and more importantly to make things better for him.
-Things are different now that Calvin is 18 – they no longer talk the way they used to.
+I listen as John tells me that he cares deeply for his son and it upsets him when he is unable to reach him and make things better for him.
+Things are different now that Calvin is 18 – they no longer talk as they used to.
 John tries to start conversations and asks question, but the responses are monosyllabic or superficial.
 “It’s as if my son has shut the door on me and I miss him.”
-John tries harder sometimes which leads to Calvin pulling away.
-The silence feels like rejection to my client and sometimes he feels overwhelmed by the hurt.
-When this happens, John withdraws and shuts down too – a self-protective part of him steps in and urges him to forget about Calvin, to cut off from the futile attempts to help him.
+Sometimes John tries harder and Calvin pulls away.
+I nod in acknowledgement: the silence feels like rejection to John and sometimes the hurt is overwhelming.
+When this happens, he withdraws and shuts down too – a self-protective part of him urges him to forget about Calvin, to cut off from the futile attempts to help him.

-Back in the session we think about the two obvious routes available to us.
-The first one is to give John an opportunity to vent about Calvin in the hope that the pent up upset can be talked out and away.
+Back in the session, we think about the two obvious routes available to us.
+The first one is to give John an opportunity to vent about Calvin in the hope that the stifled upset can be talked out and away.
 The second one is to calm his reactive limbic brain and thus enable him to reflect more insightfully on his relationship with his son.

-We opt for the latter: I ask John to sit back and place his feet on the floor, to roll his shoulders up, back and down and focus on his breath without forcing it.
+Instead, I ask John to sit back and place his feet on the floor, to roll his shoulders up, back and down and focus on his natural breath.
 I ask him to place his hands on different points on his head and upper body that, combined with a focus on the breath, bring about calming and relaxation.
-We do this for 15-20 minutes and gradually I can see how John’s facial muscles relax, his facial expression becomes somehow peaceful and self-assured.
-The restless anxious look disappears and the remaining 30minutes of the session have a slow settled quality to them.
+We do this for 15-20 minutes and gradually I can see how John’s facial muscles relax, his breath deepens and his facial expression becomes peaceful and self-assured.
+The restless anxious look has disappeared and the remaining 30 minutes of the session have a slow settled quality to them.
 John is now present in the session with me.

 John tells me he feels like himself again.
 He is able to think more clearly and comments on the futility of trying to make things happen for Calvin and the pain of convincing himself that he doesn’t care.
-As John starts his search for the middle ground in his relationship with his son, he grasps instinctively that the middle ground lies in this peaceful and self-assured sense of himself and that being present and available to his son might be a better alternative to trying too hard or cutting him off.
+As John starts his search for the middle ground in his relationship with his son, he grasps instinctively that the middle ground lies in this peaceful and self-assured sense of himself and that being present and available to his son might be a better alternative to trying too hard or not at all.

-*This story is an aggregate of a number of session with real clients.
-Names and circumstances have been altered to protect client confidentiality.
+*This story is a composite of a number of sessions with real clients.
+Identities have been altered to protect confidentiality.